NoGambling1/ConsoleGames/README.md

   - Conway's Game of Life
   - More to be added

+## Documentation

+### Docs info

+documentation is still in progress. all of the docs that are currently added ar located in the `docs/` directory

 ## Getting started

 wanna play them? pretty simple. you can use the repl link to play them via replit, or you can clone the repo and run `main.py`.